applehamid/a-small-room/README.md

 # a-small-room

-a choose-your-own-adventure text based game using javascript
+a choose-your-own-adventure text-based game using javascript